 September 3, 2002 — October 11, 2002

 Have you ever contemplated quitting your job, tossing your furniture into storage and then heading out into the great unknown?
 On a bike, no less?
 It certainly would require some courage.
 Yet that is exactly what I did, back when the century was new.
 It had been over six years since my last major adventure: teaching English in Taejon, South Korea.
 Since then I’d returned to my former company in Seattle and had resumed my job as a computer programmer.
 But my passion was no longer in it.
 I kept finding myself daydreaming about new journeys and places to see.
-Realizing that middle age was no longer some far-off, theoretical possibility, I decided I had better make my move, so I quit my job (again) in early April of that year, a day before my forty-fifth birthday.
+Realizing that middle age was no longer some far-off, theoretical possibility, I decided I had better make my move, so I left my job in early April of that year, a day before my forty-fifth birthday.

 A bike trip was a logical extension of my lifestyle at the time.
 I’d been cycling the five miles into work at least twice a week over the previous winter — and even more once spring arrived — to build some stamina.
 Then, once I was cheerfully unemployed, I used the summer to extend the distances, doing various rides around the Seattle area as the idea of cycling halfway across the country grew more alluring.
 By the time August rolled around, I was confident enough in my prowess to give notice at my apartment and rent out some storage space for my modest possessions.
 The departure date would be sometime around Labor Day.